noahehall/theBookOfNoah/0current/aws/0microservices.md

 - delivery status logging: only for specific protols (lambda, sqs, etc)
 - IAM roles

-## Kinesis

-- manage streaming data in realtime
-- ingest real-time data such as video, audio, application logs, website clickstreams, and IoT telemetry data for machine learning, analytics, and other applications.
-- process and analyze data as it arrives and respond instantly instead of having to wait until all your data is collected before the processing can begin.
-- use cases
-  - can have multiple shards within a stream, and consumers can be assigned to specific shards
-  - full replay is possible by resetting a stream to a point in time

-## EKS elastic kubernetes service

-- elastic kubernetes service

-## ECS elastic container service
+## ECS container service

+- run docker containers on EC2 / Fargate instances
-- no cost for ec2 launch type, farget has costs for vcpu and memory resources
+- no cost for ec2 launch type, fargate has costs for vcpu and memory resources
-- amazon container service
 - cluster: regional grouping of one or more container instances on which you can run task requests; tasks are deployed to clusters
   - template types
     - networking only: use fargate with windows/linux based images
     - ec2 linux + networking: ec2 instead of fargate
     - ec2 windows + networking: ec2 instead of fargate
-- task definitions: provides details and resource requirements for a container that is passed to the Docker daemon.
-A task definition may contain one or more container definitions.
 - cloudwatch container insights: CloudWatch automatically collects metrics for many resources, such as CPU, memory, disk, and network.Container Insights also provides diagnostic information, such as container restart failures, that you use to isolate issues andresolve them quickly.
 You can also set CloudWatch alarms on metrics that Container Insights collects.
+- General ECS process
+  - build container: localhost/CI
+  - store container: Continuous delivery to ECS
+  - run: continous deploy to compute services

+### key components

+#### ECS Agent

+#### ECS Control Plan

+#### task definitions

+- provides details and resource requirements for a container that is passed to the Docker daemon.
+- may contain one or more container definitions
+  - containers within the definition deploy as a group; this is your base unit of scale
+  - dont mix-n-match app-types
+- should point to a specific contaimer image tag, and never to `latest`
+  - i.e. 1 to 1 mapping between app version -> container img tag -> task definition revision
+  - e.g. a git commit -> container:gitCommitHash -> task def revision -> delivery to store / deploy to prod
+- should have a specific IAM Role per task definition
+  - this enforces each task is delineated across business/application usecase
+- Always review the service resource spec
+  - used to group,k monitor replace adn scale identical tasks
+  - determines:
+    - how many units (copies) of the task are deployed
+    - the resources available to the task at runtime
+- use `awsvpc` network mode and ensure each task has its own security group
+  - `awsvpc` ensures each task has its own IP with a service-level security group
+    - as opposed to isntance-level security groups, which would be a fkn nightmare to manage
+- turn on Amazon ECS managed tags and tag propagation

 ### ec2 launch type